 A great way of testing for floor sealing is by pouring a drop of water on the hardwood surface and observing whether it pools atop the surface or absorbs right into the hardwood material.

-If the water-drop beads on the surface, it means that your hardwood floor is properly sealed and you can proceed to clean it with Pine Sol.
-However, if the water soaks into the wood, it means that your surface may have never been sealed before, or the old sealing may have worn off.
+If the waterdrop beads on the surface, it means that your hardwood floor is properly sealed and you can proceed to clean it with Pine Sol.
+If the water soaks into the wood, however, it means that your surface may have never been sealed before, or the old sealing may have worn off.

 Cleaning your wood floors with Pine Sol is completely safe and doable.
 I recommend following the considerations above such as ensuring your floors are sealed and that there are no children or pets around when cleaning with Pine Sol.
 You should also follow the recommendations about diluting the solution and rinsing once you’re finished cleaning.
 Once you’ve done all that, you can enjoy your clean floors once more!